 In Commerce 9, Microsoft Windows Workflow Foundation was removed and replaced with Mediachase.Commerce.Engine.ActivityFlow and Mediachase.Commerce.WorkflowCompatibility.Activity.
 An activity flow is a container of steps, or activities, which can be executed.
 When executing an activity flow, a list of configured activities and if/else conditions is performed.

 How it works

+In Episerver Commerce, activity flows are used for validation and calculating totals in the checkout process.
 Several default activity flows are included (Mediachase.Commerce.Workflow project).
 Checkout activities, like calculating cart totals, updating inventory, and processing payments, are handled outside of the core API using the Activity Flow engine.

 The result of executing an activity flow is a WorkflowResults object, which contains:

-- The exceptions if any.
+- The exception if any.